 This is a programming-intensive workshop.
-We will dive straight into audio and graphics programming using ChucK/ChuGL and will not be covering the fundamentals of how to code.
-Therefore a basic level of proficiency in programming is required.
-More experience is recommended.
-However, no prior experience with ChucK / ChuGL is necessary.
+We will dive straight into audio and graphics programming using ChucK/ChuGL and will not be covering the fundamentals of how to code in general.
+Therefore, a basic level of programming proficiency is required.
+(FYI no prior experience with ChucK / ChuGL is necessary; we will teach these.)

-In addition, please bring a laptop (Windows / MacOS) and a pair of headphones to the workshop.
+Please bring a laptop (macOS or Windows) and a pair of headphones to the workshop.

 Andrew Zhu Aday is a Ph.D. candidate at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 He is the creator of ChuGL, a tool for programming 3D graphics in ChucK.
 His research involves game engine architecture, audiovisual software systems, and game design.